Junks5020/deepe-docs/docs/developer/install.md

 ## Important

-- Do **not** manually modify any files or configurations without contacting the DeepExtension team.
+- Do **not** manually modify any files or configurations without contacting the DeepExtension Team.
 - Always follow upgrade instructions during version updates.